ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/unit-tests.md

 ## Conclusion

 In this lab we learned the basics of unit testing.
 We will apply what we learned here and expand upon it as we develop our application.
-Next we will have to add some Cordova platforms so we can run the application on devices.
+Next we will take a peek at styling the application.